 Estimated reading time: 4 minutes

 Relocating the plant to a facility built from the ground up provided an opportunity to examine the company’s needs regarding its new facilities carefully.
 Given that the production line’s layout had been rigorously tested before the impending move, Lumenpulse management was able to design the new plant based on the space required for ergonomic and efficient manufacturing.
-The result: an 80 000 sq. ft. area dedicated to the assembly of lighting products and by-products.
+The result: 80 000 sq.
+Ft. area dedicated to the assembly of lighting products and by-products.